chunchet-ng/ar_web/README.md

 # AR web application

 This is a web application for Buddhist NGOs to keep track of the allowable requisites.
-It is for the use of NON-COMMERCIAL purposes only.
+NON-COMMERCIAL use only.

 ## Useful commands